 For bronze coins I have used the naming conventions defined and used by the eminent numismatic experts Michael Freeman and Michael Gouby.

-When referring to a particular variety of penny, i.e. a unique combination of date, obverse variety and reverse variety, I use the Peck number and/or Bramah reference for copper coins, and for bronze coins the Freeman number (as defined in his book “The Bronze Coinage of Great Britain”) and/or Gouby’s naming convention, a code comprising BP (Bronze Penny), Year (NNNN), plus unique alphanumeric suffix denoting the variety.
+There will always be an ongoing debate around the definition of “variety”.
+For the purposes of this website I regard a basic “variety” as being a unique combination of date, obverse design and reverse design.
+When further variations occur through the accidental amendment of a working die, either by human intervention (such as the botched repair of a date numeral or legend character) or through the striking process (such as the raised dots often encountered), I refer to these as “sub-varieties”.
+For variety reference purposes, I use the Peck number and/or Bramah reference for copper coins, and for bronze coins the Freeman number (as defined in his book “The Bronze Coinage of Great Britain”) and/or Gouby’s naming convention, a code comprising BP (Bronze Penny), Year (NNNN), plus unique alphanumeric suffix denoting the variety.
 Thus, the first official bronze currency coin of 1860 is defined as F1 by Freeman and BP1860D by Gouby.
 I have attempted to pull together a comprehensive list of the various varieties of bronze currency and proof pennies into a single source, together with their Gouby and Freeman identifiers, and have listed them for each monarch on pages following the various obverses and reverses.

 For further information on these designs and naming conventions, please refer to the seminal publications listed below.

 The pictures used on this website are either taken from auction house websites which put their photographs in the public domain or supplied by coin collectors with their express permission.
 I am grateful to both sources.